cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 - EBX will contain SYS_SOCKET
 - EXC will contain the args : (AF_INET, SOCK_STREAM, 0)

-Lets gets hex values of all these variables:
+Let's gets hex values of all these variables:

 ```
 $ python3 -c "print(hex(102))"